 However, as with all investments, there is no certainty.
-We hope that you will enjoy looking through our Catalogue and will find at least one poster that you love, to hang and enjoy in your home.
+We hope that you will enjoy looking through our collections and will find at least one poster that you love, to hang and enjoy in your home.
 If the market does continue to move upwards, so be it.
-If not, you will have had many years of enjoyment from a stunning piece of art, and that, is priceless.
+If not, you will have had many years of enjoyment from a stunning piece of art and that, is priceless.

 So what should I expect?